tensorpack/tensorpack/examples/FasterRCNN/README.md

-# Faster-RCNN / Mask-RCNN on COCO
+# Faster R-CNN / Mask R-CNN on COCO
 This example provides a minimal (2k lines) and faithful implementation of the following papers:

 + [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](https://arxiv.org/abs/1506.01497)